 Roll out the red carpet — Paris, cinema, summertime.
 This fun film festival features 80 French and American independent films and is held at movie theaters that dot Avenue Champs Elysees — Le Balzac, Gaumont Marignan, Le Lincoln, Publicis Cinémas, UGC George V, and Club de l'Étoile.
 In addition to screenings, there are industry events with a round-table series and a competition to choose the best six films of the festival.

-Created 20 years ago, the annual Bike Festival's aim is to raise cycling awareness.
+The annual Bike Festival's aim is to raise cycling awareness.
 Held the first weekend in June throughout France, the festival features bike races, biking events, and workshops.
 In Paris, rent a Velib bicycle and join the thousands of Parisians as they pedal throughout the city celebrating le velo!

 In the country that practically invented the art of maquillage is a two-day celebration with a bevy of beauty suppliers, cosmetic manufacturers, workshops, special guest speakers, and make-up artists showcasing the latest trends with lots of demos.
 We'll be there — even though we don't really need makeup.
 Right?